viralp353/School_District_Analysis/README.md

        How is the district summary affected?

+        After Recreate district Summary, We can see that a small difference in Average math,%passing math,% Passing reading and Overall passing.

         ![district summary](https://user-images.githubusercontent.com/65969608/85879042-485da080-b79f-11ea-8bd8-e6037ed2d893.png)

        How is the school summary affected?

+        Recreate a School Summary Doesn't impact on school summary.

         ![school summary](https://user-images.githubusercontent.com/65969608/85879113-662b0580-b79f-11ea-867e-93e61df0fb12.png)

 * Recalculate the high- and low-performing schools:

-     High Performing Schools:
+     High Performing Schools:  After Recreate High Performing Schools, Thomas high school removed from  high performing list.

      ![top five school](https://user-images.githubusercontent.com/65969608/85879273-b1ddaf00-b79f-11ea-9062-ab525a96923a.png)

-     Low Performing Schools:
+     Low Performing Schools:  After Recreate low performing School,it doesn't change in list.

      ![bottom five](https://user-images.githubusercontent.com/65969608/85879339-cde15080-b79f-11ea-951a-056f690679b9.png)

 * Recalculate the scores by grade, scores by school spending, scores by school size, and scores by school type.

-     Math Score for all Grade:
+     Math Score for all Grade:Recalculate the  math scores by grade,Doesn't change for all std.

      ![math for all std](https://user-images.githubusercontent.com/65969608/85879562-38928c00-b7a0-11ea-8467-cf02d9c871cb.png)

-     Reading Score for all Grade:
+     Reading Score for all Grade:Recalculate the reading scores by grade,Doesn't change for all std.

      ![math for all std](https://user-images.githubusercontent.com/65969608/85879562-38928c00-b7a0-11ea-8467-cf02d9c871cb.png)

-     Scores by School Spending:
+     Scores by School Spending: After Recreate a School Spending,It was affcted only on Thomas High School.Everything chnaged in Thomas HighSchool.

      ![school per student](https://user-images.githubusercontent.com/65969608/85880185-341aa300-b7a1-11ea-94bf-fd6b558e3fe8.png)

-     Scores by School Size:
+     Scores by School Size:After Recreate a School size,It was affcted on Medium size(1000-2000) like in % Passing math,%Passing Reading and  % Overall passing.

      ![on school size](https://user-images.githubusercontent.com/65969608/85880297-64624180-b7a1-11ea-8d9d-75f4bf74d0af.png)

-     Scores by School Type:
+     Scores by School Type:After Recreate as School type, It was affcted on Charter type like in  % Passing math,%Passing Reading and  % Overall passing.

      ![school type](https://user-images.githubusercontent.com/65969608/85880388-8b207800-b7a1-11ea-9cc8-4b38dedf2a0a.png)